The letter grades in Yale College are as follows:

 - Distribution of grade reports At registration each year, a student is given the opportunity to declare whether his or her grades may be released to certain other parties.
 If the student gives permission for grades to be released to a guardian or to parents, after each term of that year the University Registrar’s Office will send a grade report to them.
 If a student gives permission for grades to be released to a secondary school or Alumni Schools Committee, grade reports will be furnished to them only upon specific request of the school or the committee.
 Upon written request of the student, the University Registrar’s Office will also send a copy of the grade report to any additional person or agency designated by the student.

 - Early access to grade report Early access to recorded grades is available online to students in any Yale College course for which they have completed or actively declined to complete the online course evaluation form through the Yale University Student Information Systems.

-- Transcript orders Transcripts may be ordered either at Student Financial Services, 246 Church Street, or on the Web at www.yale.edu/sfas/registrar/index.html#transcripts.
+- Transcript orders Transcripts may be ordered either at Student Financial Services, 246 Church Street, or through the Web site of the University Registrar's Office.
 The charge is $7 per transcript.
 Each fall the registrar provides in each student’s registration packet, free of charge, an unofficial copy of the student’s academic record to date.
 This record may serve as a convenient aid in discussions with the student’s adviser of the student’s academic plans during the coming year.